ansible/workshops/exercises/ansible_security/1.1-explore/README.md

 ## Step 1.6 - Victim machine

 For the exercises of section 2 we need to have security incidents.
-Those should happen on a **victim** machine.
-For the ease of deployment, we just use the Snort server for this: besides the installed Snort daemon it is a basic RHEL server and can be used to run all kinds of attacks against.
+Those should happen on a **victim** machine - that is Snort server.
+It is basically a RHEL installation with Snort installed and running a simplified web server to run attacks against.

 ## Step 1.7 - Working the Labs